GitHubStefan13/Stratogi/README.md

     git clone https://github.com/GitHubStefan13/stratogi.git
     ```

-2. QtCreator and any Version of Qt6.X.
+2. Install QtCreator and choose any Version of Qt6+ you want to use (tested with Qt6.5.0)

+3. Load either the CMakeLists.txt or the Stratogi.pro to open the Project
+   (Starting with Qt6, QMake will only be mainted for the time it takes to fully migrated to cmake)

 ## Contributing